If you are thinking about buying a gun for self-defense and you are overwhelmed by all of your choices, find out what you need to know before you buy.

 First and foremost, you have to decide that you can take a human life if necessary.
 No, it is not like television or the movies, you cannot count on shooting them in the leg to stop the threat.
 When a person applies for a law enforcement job, they will almost always be asked if they can take a human life if necessary.
 If the person answers, “No,” then that applicant will be passed by.

-All law enforcement officers are taught to shoot for the center mass of the chest and all civilians should be taught the same thing by any competent firearms instructor.
-In the state of Indiana citizens are guaranteed by law that they can protect their person, their family, their home or an occupied vehicle against attack.
-Indiana is a “Castle Doctrine” state and it is also a “Stand Your Ground” state.
+All law enforcement officers are taught to shoot for the center mass of the chest, and any competent firearms instructor should teach all civilians the same thing.
+In the state of Indiana, citizens are guaranteed by law that they can protect their person, their family, their home or an occupied vehicle against attack.
+Indiana is a “Castle Doctrine” state, and it is also a “Stand Your Ground” state.
 The stand your ground doctrine says that you do not have to flee an attacker, you can stand your ground and stop your attacker by whatever means is reasonable, up to and including deadly force under certain conditions of the law.

 People are influenced by what they see on TV or in the movies.
 They think that one shot from a handgun will stop anyone.
 You could not be more wrong if you tried.
-Yes, one well placed shot can stop the threat, but you cannot count on that.
-For example, did you know that you can shoot someone in the heart and they can still kill you before they die.
-You can shoot someone in the head and in some cases they can still continue to fight.
+Yes, one well-placed shot can stop the threat, but you cannot count on that.
+For example, did you know that you can shoot someone in the heart and they can still kill you before they die?
+You can shoot someone in the head and some cases they can continue to fight.

 At HARD TARGET Firearms Training in Evansville, Indiana, we teach our students to fire mutiple rounds to the center of the chest (two to three rounds) and then we tell them that if the threat is still a threat, immediately go to head and do your best to deliver a well aimed shot to the eye or nose area.
 If someone is trying to kill you, the fastest way to stop them from accomplishing their mission is to kill them.
 Yes, I said the nasty word “kill.”
 If they are dead, they can no longer injure or kill you.

-Okay, I went the long way around the barn, but I wanted to make sure you understand that shooting someone in a self defense situation may very well result in the death of that person.
+Okay, I went a long way around the barn, but I wanted to make sure you understand that shooting someone in a self-defense situation may very well result in the death of that person.
 Can you handle that?
 If you cannot, do not buy a gun, it will be worthless to you.
 Actually, it will become a liability for you.

-Once you have decided you can take a human life if necessary, then you will have decide what you want to do with that gun.
-Do you want to carry it on your person for self defense?
+Once you have decided you can take a human life if necessary, then you will have to decide what you want to do with that gun.
+Do you want to carry it on your person for self-defense?
 Do you just want to keep it in your car (not recommended)?
 Do you want to just keep it in your home or business?

 If you are going to carry the gun on your person for protection, you will want a gun that is small enough and light enough that it is easy to conceal and carry all day long.
 You will not see too many people that actually carrry a full size 1911 type pistol all day, every day, because it is big and heavy and it gets real old, real fast carrying a gun like that.